Aadith2022/bugfree/README.md

 If there are no tickets for an Institution, this page will instruct users to wait until a Submitter has submitted new tickets

-For a Submitter, this page will display all of the tickets that they have created, if there are none, they will be instructed to a new ticket
+For a Submitter, this page will display all of the tickets that they have created, if there are none, they will be instructed to create a new ticket

 When creating a ticket, a submitter can include the following information: title, description, type, priority (which can be either Low, Medium, or High), as well the project that they want this project to be associated with.
 Whenever a ticket is created, its default status is 'New', this can be changed by the Developer, which will be discussed later